Nederlands

 pict.
 Baeten & De Dier

-The first two counting from left (as is the norm on this site) show how islands sometimes breed their own species.
+The first two counting from left show how islands sometimes breed their own species.
 Is it an evolution from a other type from elsewhere?
 I can't distinguish a probable root nor any foreign influence.
 The design is refreshingly simple and nice because of the many boulders in different shapes.
-We have a primitive design from Peneda Gerês - Portugal where we recognise a simple cliff and a similar sequence of growing boulders.
+It reminds me of a primitive design from Peneda Gerês - Portugal where we recognise a simple cliff and a similar sequence of growing boulders.

 The third find looks more familiar, but nevertheless is an endemic.